Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Tutorial.rst

 .. note::
 	`setup_drivers` is a default operator integrated in the default execution graph of exaDEM.
 By default, this operator is set to nop for `no operator`.

-We use the Contact's law to compute contact force between the polyhedra/polyhedra and cylinder/polyhedra.
+We use the contact's law to compute contact force between the polyhedra/polyhedra and cylinder/polyhedra.
 Gravity is applied everywhere.

 .. code-block:: yaml